hugoahus/hugoahus/README.md

 ### Data Analysis

 * 🚔 [Swedish police events](https://github.com/hugoahus/swedish-police-events): An application with up to date detailed information about police events in Sweden, and a large database of prevoius events, developed in Go.

+### Systems and Networking

+* ⏱️ [NTP Client](https://github.com/atomic-pvk/atomic-project): An NTP client developed in C for the FreeRTOS operating system, in collaboration with ABB, tailored for their embedded systems.

 ###  Language Processing